 NOTE:

 All items listed above can be subject to the tenant being responsible for the repairs and maintenance of the component.
-If tenants install the component themselves then they are responsible for the repairs and maintenance of the component.
+If tenants install the component themselves and do not obtain permission then they are responsible for the repairs and maintenance of the component.

 All items listed above can be subject to a tenant’s recharge if it is deemed by the Association that the tenant through vandalism, neglect, misuse or accidental damage.